 Why Volunteer with the Victim Rights Law Center?

 Volunteer attorneys and legal paraprofessionals gain personal and professional satisfaction in providing survivors with legal support to re-establish their lives.
 Volunteering with the VRLC is an opportunity for personal growth in connecting with and helping those in need, as well as forging a relationship with widely recognized community organization.
 In addition, through training with and guidance from VRLC staff attorneys, volunteers expand and enrich their fluency in a variety of practice areas, such as privacy rights, sexual assault protection orders, housing, immigration, employment and personal finance.

 Volunteers conduct legal research, and draft amicus briefs and legislation regarding the rights of sexual assault survivors.
 The VRLC screens and retains all cases, while supervising and mentoring volunteers.
 Most cases are a 15-20 hour time commitment, the encouraged amount of volunteer hours for lawyers.

 How Do I Become a VRLC Pro Bono Attorney?

-Participation is open to attorneys and paraprofessionals.
+Participation is open to attorneys and legal paraprofessionals who practice in Massachusetts and Oregon.
 For more information, or to RSVP to our next training, please contact us.